kyegomez/swarms/docs/swarms/models/base_llm.md

 ## 6. Performance Metrics <a name="performance-metrics"></a>

-The `AbstractLLM` class offers methods for tracking performance metrics:
+The `BaseLLM` class offers methods for tracking performance metrics:

 - `_tokens_per_second`: Calculate tokens generated per second.
 - `_num_tokens`: Calculate the number of tokens in a text.